-Nothing ruins a relationship more than a partner who acts and behaves like they are still single.
+Nothing ruins a relationship or a marriage more than a partner who acts and behaves like they are still single.
 I truly believe that there is no feeling worse than being with someone and still feeling alone.

 If you choose to commit to a partner, you must act like someone in a relationship.
 Realize that your choices and everyday decisions are not only about you.
 The most basic and common example is making holiday plans that do not factor in your partner.
 Guess what?
 I wanted to go on vacation as well.

 The greatest problem in the world is people who choose to say one thing and actively do the other.
 Mixed signals suck.
 Are you hungry or are you not?
 Do you love me or are your mind and actions separate entities?